 The ramen place for a New American spin on the cold weather favorite

-* While Brider is open for business, their ramen is a seasonal item (usually during winter/spring) and currently not available on the menu
+* While Brider is open for business, their ramen is a seasonal item (usually during winter/spring) so check the menu before ordering/heading to the restaurant

 When the weather in Denver turns chilly, Brider incorporates their signature rotisserie chicken into a distinctive bowl of Rotisserie Ramen that also features some spicy kimchi and pickled jalapeno.
 A fried sunnyside egg is a finishing touch on top of a set of wavy ramen noodles.
 The broth is a molasses-colored clear broth that is slightly sweet – very unique.